 Scholl’s GelActiv™Work Insoles – if your job means you spend a lot of the day standing or walking, such as working in constructions, catering or even in crafts, these insoles could really help give your feet a break.
 The insoles can be use with formal work shoes or even with casual wear.
 The soft gel cushioning helps reduce the excessive strain put feet after long periods of standing or walking your dog especially over uneven terrain.
 The tiny perforations on the insole are designed to keep your feet dry and sweat-free, which helps to reduce the risk of bacteria thriving.

 Whichever insoles you choose, you can look forward to more comfort, support and shock absorption for your feet and arches.
 So you can really look forward to the end of the day, with more relaxed and less achy feet.

-One way to ensure comfort is to consider the shoes you wear.
+One way to ensure comfort is to choose the shoes you wear carefully.
 While boots might be heavy, they do offer a lot of support, which is something of a trade-off.
-For thin soled shoes such as flats or sandals, you aren’t given much support, which can affect your feet, especially the arches.
+Thin soled shoes such as flats or sandals don’t provide much support which can affect your feet, especially the arches.
 Insoles could benefit you here too.

 Also, for the sake of comfort for skin, try to rotate the shoes you wear daily, and try not to wear the same pair of shoes for more than two days in a row.
-This will allow the toes and other parts of the shoe to dry out, and you won’t be wearing increasingly damp shoes that could affect your feet.
+This will allow the toes and other parts of the shoe to dry out properly, so you won’t be wearing increasingly damp shoes that could affect your feet.